Taming-the-BEAST/Prior-selection/README.md

 Follow the same procedure as for the heterochronous sampling.
 Now, however, use the alignment file called `InfluenzaAH3N2_HAgene_2009_California_homochronous.nexus` and use the **Birth Death Skyline Contemporary** model.

+Note that for the **Birth Death Skyline Contemporary** model the sampling proportion is called **rho**, and refers only to the proportion of infected individuals sampled at the present time.
+This is to distinguish it from the sampling proportion in the **Birth Death Skyline Serial** model, which refers to the proportion of individuals sampled through time.

 ## Estimating the substitution rate from homochronous data
 After the run is finished, load the log file into Tracer.
-Most of the parameters have again ESS below 200.
-Running the analysis for longer corrects for this; however, the parameter estimates remain very similar.
+Most of the parameters again have ESS values below 200, however in this case the ESS values are lower than for heterochronous data and it is not clear that running the analysis for longer will lead to mixing.
+Indeed, running the analysis for longer increases increases the ESS values for some parameters, however they remain low for some parameters, in particular the **origin**, **TreeHeight** (tMRCA) and **clockRate**.
+Low ESS values for these parameters in turn translate into low ESS values for the tree prior (**BirthDeathSkyContemporary**), prior and posterior.

 Now, check the clock rate and the tree height parameters.

 > **QUESTION: Do you think that homochronous samples allow for good substitution rate estimation?**